-Applicants should hold a lower second class honours degree or the equivalent from an international institution in a subject with suitable mathematical content, such as engineering or physics.
+Applicants should hold a minimum of a lower second class honours degree or the equivalent from an international institution in a subject with suitable scientific content.
 Applicants with other qualifications are also considered.

 Months of entry